readyready15728/misc/neovim-notes.md

 between `^` and `0`.
 * `<Ctrl>-o` does "go the place I jumped from". `<Ctrl>-i` does the opposite.
 * `<Space><Space>` opens the "files in current project" picker.
+* "`<Space>ff` is the same as `<Space><Space>`.
+It opens 'Find Files (Root Directory)' and is just another longer way to get there.
+I assume it exists in both places so that users can choose to map some other action to to the super-accessible `<Space><Space>` and still be able to access the picker functionality through `<Space>ff`."
+* "`<Space>fF`, where the second `F` is shifted, is slightly different; it is mapped to an action called 'Find Files (cwd)'."
+* "The snacks picker is inspired by the command line tool fzf which means 'fuzzy find'.
+This tool allows you to quickly access files and open directories from your shell, and I highly recommend it.
+* "Let’s start by opening an explorer using the `<Space>-e` keybinding, where the mnemonic is '**e** for Explore'.
+If you pop up the Space mode menu, you’ll see that, as with the picker, there are two ways to open the explorer:
+`<Space>-e` for Explore Snacks (root directory) and `<Space>-E` for Explore Snacks (cwd).
+* Use `<Backspace>` to go up one level in explorers.